florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/models.rst

 Empirical PEMFC polarization model
 ===============================
-This model utilizes the empirical open circuit voltage :math:`V_0` and the voltage losses in simplified form obtained with curve fitting.
+This model utilizes the empirical open circuit voltage :math:`V_0` and the voltage losses in simplified form obtained with curve fitting :cite:`hoogendoorn:2018`.
 The voltage deviation due to operating pressure variation is also considered in this model shown as :math:`\Delta V_p`.
 The pressure ratio :math:`P_R` is the ratio between the operating pressure :math:`P_{op}` and the nominal operating pressure :math:`P_{nom}`.
 The unit of current density :math:`j` is expressed in [:math:`A/cm^2`] for this model.